Sorting under Partial Information (without the Ellipsoid Algorithm): Computing the Entropy of Convex Bipartite Graphs

 \section{Computing the Entropy of Convex Bipartite Graphs}

-\begin{proof}[of Lemma \ref{lem:H(P)_convex}] Let $A, B$ denote a bipartition of the vertices of $G$.
+\begin{proof}[Proof of Lemma \ref{lem:H(P)_convex}] Let $A, B$ denote a bipartition of the vertices of $G$.
 Without loss of generality, $G$ is $A$-convex, that is, there is a linear ordering on the vertices in $A$ such that the neighborhood of every vertex of $B$ is an interval in $A$.

-We explain how to implement one iteration of the method of \citeN{KM88} described in Section \ref{sec:H_bip}.
-As precedingly, we denote by $G'$ the current graph, and by $A'$, $B'$ its current bipartition.
+We explain how to implement one iteration of the method of K\"orner and Marton~\cite{KM88} described in Section \ref{sec:H_bip}.
+As previously, we denote by $G'$ the current graph, and by $A'$, $B'$ its current bipartition.
 Thus $G'$ is $A'$-convex.

 Vertices in $A'$ that are isolated in $G'$ are dealt with first and separately.
 Thus, we may assume that no vertex in $A'$ is isolated in $G'$.
 Similarly, we may assume that $A'$ is nonempty.

 First, the algorithm determines the maximum ratio \eqref{eq:bip_ratio} achievable by a subset $A_i \subseteq A'$, by bisection.
 Let